Key Points

 VICTOR: I need to know what’s the best method of cleaning pine straw and oak leaves off a roof.
 Pull it off or rake it off?

 TOM: Yeah.
 Well, you don’t want to rake it off because if you rake it off, you can damage the shingles.
 If you can blow it off or use a pressure washer to kind of wash it off, then that’s not a bad thing to do.
 But just keep in mind and just so you know, those pine needles and those leaves will have zero impact on the roof.
 I know they don’t look good.
 They kind of make it look dirty.
 But they will not cause additional wear and tear to the roof.
 If you’re too aggressive with your removing of those, then you could shorten your shingle life.
-But just having them on there doesn’t have effect on it.
+But just having them on there doesn’t have an effect on it.

 Left on the roof they become food for moss.